 Hyperlite Ultralite Junction – Review

-The Hyperlite Junction is a backpacking or day hiking pack that I've wanted to try for a long time, but first, I had to get past its high price point.
-Hyperlite is arguably the King of the Ultralite long-distance backpacking category and was at the top of my gear list to purchase for 2020.
+The Hyperlite Junction is a backpack I’ve wanted to try for a long time, but I had to get past its high price point.
+Hyperlite is arguably the King of the Ultralite long-distance backpacking category right now, and the junction has been at the top of my gear list to purchase for 2020.

-With it's Hardline Dyneema material, sealed seams, and three outside pockets, this is one of the most durable, well made, Ultralite backpacks that I have used.
-If you want a pack that will handle the rigors of long-distance hiking, is lightweight and will last you for years, this backpack is probably going to be near the top of the list.
+With its Hardline Dyneema material, sealed seams, and three outside pockets, this is one of the most durable, well-made, Ultralite backpacks I have used.
+If you want a pack that will handle the rigors of long-distance hiking, is lightweight and will last you for years, this backpack should be near the top of the list.

 Table of contents

 - Hyperlite Ultralite Junction – Review

 - Hyperlite Junction – Fit